Kokkuri-san: Gekijoban: Plot

-The remains of a child lost for 38 years are found in a mountain forest near his hometown.
-They belong to Yano, a newcomer the other children thought to be weird for his obsession with kokkuri, a japanese form of ouija.
+The remains of a child lost for 38 years become found in a mountain forest near his hometown.
+They belong to Yano, a newcomer the other children thought to be weird for his obsession with kokkuri, a Japanese form of ouija.
 He got the other students so addicted to engaging in it that they began to go insane.
 When their teacher forbade kokkuri, Yano used it to curse the teacher and cause him to have a car accident.
 The other students bullied the boy, taking him up a mountain road to a steep embankment.
 One of them told him that he had to jump off to atone for hurting the teacher.
-When he hesitated she pushed him.
+When he hesitated, she pushed him.
 He broke his legs, but they abandoned him after photographing him.
-They told no one because they thought the police would find him, but in his disorientation Yano crawled into the woods and died.
+They told no one because they thought the police would find him, but in his disorientation, Yano crawled into the woods and died.